dedeen/vsphere_python/README.md

 # vcsa_rest
-Some simple scripts to interact with VCSA via REST API and pyvmomi. vcsa*.py use REST API vcenter*.py also use pyvmomi
+Some simple python scripts to interact with VCSA. vcsa*.py use REST API, and vcenter*.py add pyvmomi.